Goodricke College, York: Move to Heslington East

 In 2003, the university set out plans to create a campus for 5,000 additional students, Heslington East.
 In May 2008 the City of York planners approved the design for the new campus.
 It was decided that rather than create a new college that an existing College should be moved.
-Goodricke College was selected for this and moved onto the new campus in 2009 with James taking over its building on Heslington West.
+Goodricke College was selected for this and moved onto the new campus in 2009 with James College taking over its building on Heslington West.
 The old Goodricke buildings were divided between James College and Vanbrugh College.

 2009 marked the 40th anniversary of Goodricke College, with celebrations throughout the academic year to mark the occasion.

 Buildings and services

 Goodricke Nucleus is the name of the main administrative and facility building in Goodricke College and is located on the Heslington East campus.
 It also houses the Junior Common Room and the General Common Room.
 Portering services are provided from the Ron Cooke Hub.
 Goodricke consists of a mixture of standard and en-suite accommodation and a large, central, 'nucleus' with large JCR, GCR and offices for staff.
 This approximately doubled the capacity of the college to over 600 students, including 100 postgraduate students.

 The new college accommodation is divided into Courts, each named after a member of the university who has made a significant contribution to its life: Oliver Sheldon, Janet Baker and Kenneth Dixon.
 Originally, each of the Courts has a resident member of college staff.
 The College Dean lived in Janet Baker Court while at least one College Tutor lived in each of the other Courts.

 Heslington East is connected to the Heslington West campus by the 66, 67, and 68 buses, all of which are free to students not travelling further than these campuses.